konklone/privacy/signatures.md

 # What is signed email?,
 ## or: What is this .asc attachment all about?

 The .asc attachment on this message is my digital signature.
-If you set up your email to use PGP (pretty good privacy), the signature will let you encrypt our conversations so that only I can read the contents.
+If you set up your email to use PGP (pretty good privacy), this signature (and yours) will let us encrypt our conversations so that we are the only ones who can read the contents.
 It's like sending email in an envelope rather than written on a postcard.

 Read more at: ...